rammurat/redux-slider/readme.md

 ###Getting started

 A base project developed using Redux framework with React components using "ecma 6".
-This set-up is using "react-script" pack to run application ans start server.
+This set-up is using "react-script" pack to run application and start server.

 Steps: